A sole proprietorship is an unincorporated business owned and run by one individual with no distinction between the business and the owner.

 Sole proprietorships benefit from pass-through taxation, which means that all business income or losses is reported on your personal income tax return and the business itself is not taxed separately, avoiding any chance of double taxation.

-As mentioned above, you can conduct business under your own name or any business name you choose without it being official.
-However, if you choose to file your business name, very little paperwork is required.
+As mentioned above, you can conduct business under your own name or business name you choose without it being official.
+However, if you choose to file your own business name, very little paperwork is required.

 To do this, you just need to submit a completed “Doing Business As” form at your local courthouse.
-Fees and requirements vary by state, but tend to be very minimal.
+Fees and requirements vary by state but tend to be very minimal.

 Once that is done, you will be given a certificate which you can use to apply for business bank accounts and credit cards.